patrickjahns/Nem-Installers/README.md

 ```
 For more Information visit [wepup8 Java 8 Debian instructions](http://www.webupd8.org/2014/03/how-to-install-oracle-java-8-in-debian.html)

 #### How can I updated my NEM installation
-Simply by using the command '_sudo UpgradeNem_'.
+Simply by using the command `sudo UpgradeNem`.
 The script will automatically check for the latest version and update your nem installation if necessary

 #### How can I disable/enable nis/nss from starting automatically?
 ###### Disbale
 **nis**